timajwilliams/timajwilliams.github.io/_posts/2024-07-17-Pali-Gemma.md

 This paper lays out in quite some detail what works when it comes to training the latest generation of multimodal texk and image models.

-Looking back over the last 5 years, many have tried different ways to incorporate the two modalities to enable a model that can deal in both language and images in either the same representation space, or the marrying of specialist models to bridge the gap
+Looking back over the last 5 years, many have tried different ways to incorporate the two modalities to enable a model that can deal in both language and images in either the same representation space, or the marrying of specialist models to bridge the gap.
+The authors sum up the progression:

 | Generation        | Key Models                                     | Description                                                                                                                                        | Key Features                                                                               |
 | ----------------- | ---------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------ |